parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/daily-living.md

 - The British Red Cross
 - Age UK

-Details for all of these and for more information about Home Help can be found at the end of this section in the _More Information_ section.
+Details for all of these and for more information about Home Help can be found at the end of this section in the [Useful Organisations & Contacts](#useful-organisations-contacts) section.

 ## Home Care